maxammann/blog/content/moss-farm/index.md

 description: "Facts about Moss Farm on Arran island"
 ---

-This research was conducted primarily by Diana B.
+**This research was conducted primarily by Diana B. Please cite her when referencing this work!**

 {{< resourceFigure "moss-farm.jpg" "Moss Farm pictures" >}}Source: Arran Heritage Museum{{< /resourceFigure >}}